iamguid/ngx-mf/README.md

 > Q: What about dynamic forms ?
 >
+> A: you can make some fields optional and enable/disable
+> it when you need it.
-> A: In dynamic cases use `Replace` special type
+> You can use `Replace` special type
 > to define what you want to infer (see Annotations chapter)
 > You can `Replace` inferred type to something like `FormGroup<any>`
-> and then cast it to your types
+> and then cast it to your types.

 > Q: What about complicated forms that includes many of
 > fields, groups and controls
 >
-> A: I think it is possible to use `ngx-mf` in
+> A: It is the main idea of `ngx-mf` :)
-> complicated forms, because you have many instruments
-> to do it, if you cant, then just contact me or create
-> question on github, i will try to answer

 ## Restrictions